FAQ Questions And Answers From A Top Tyre Garage

 How often should I check my tyres?
 (Another Tyre Garage Favourite)

-As previously mentioned, you should check your tyres at least once a month and before embarking on a long journey.
-However, considering how vital good quality car tyres are, you can check them as often as you need to.
+As previously mentioned, you should check your tyres at least once a month or before embarking on a long journey.
+However, considering how vital good quality car tyres are, you should check them as often as you need to, or if you notice the handling of you car feels slightly different.

 How do I check my tyres?

 Quite possibly one of the easiest ways to check your tyre tread is using a tread depth gauge.
-This device will measure the inside and outside of your tread which you can buy at most auto care centres.
+This device will allow you to measure the inside and outside of your tread which you can buy at most auto care centres.

 Another simpler way of checking tyre tread is by looking at the tread wear indicators.
 Tyre manufacturers add these into the grooves and make it easier to identify worn tyres.
-If the tread is level with the indicators, it’s time to buy tyres.
+If the tread is level with the indicators, it’s time to replace your tyres.

 The third method is using the 20p coin test.
 Insert a 20p coin into the main tread grooves and if you can’t see the outer band, your tyre tread is fine.
-However, if the outer band of the coin is visible, you might need new tyres.
+However, if the outer band of the coin is visible, you will need to replace the tyre.

 If you have any concerns about your tyres, book a free tyre check at your nearest Elite tyre fitment centre.